The Israel Ride Beneficiaries

 The Arava Institute’s program brings together between 40-50 students from Israel, Palestine, Jordan, the United States, and around the world.
 No other program allows students from such varied political, cultural, and religious backgrounds to live, study, and learn about one another for a semester or more.
-Together, students also take part in the Peace-building and Environmental Leadership Seminar where they explore issues of culture, religion, identity, and the current political situation.
+Together, students also take part in the Peace-building Leadership Seminar, where they explore issues of culture, religion, identity, and the current political situation.

 The Institute typically brings together a student body comprised of approximately 1/3 Arabs, 1/3 Jewish Israelis and 1/3 North Americans.
 This representation of young people is critical to the overall success of the peace-building approach since one of the main objectives is to encourage environmental cooperation across different communities in the region.
 Involving North Americans in the program reflects the influence of the United States in the Israeli-Arab conflict and widens participants’ perspectives on environmental issues as well as enabling a deeper understanding of the conflict and exploring models for mitigating the conflict.

-Peace-Building & Environmental Leadership Seminar
+Peace-Building Leadership Seminar